CharlesTaylor7/webgl/README.md

 `q`: rotate left <br>
 `e`: rotate right <br>

-Twisting the puzzle is done via HJKL:
+Twisting the puzzle is done via HJKL:<br>
-There are 4 axes of rotation possible.
 `h`: Twist about the first octant 120 degrees <br>
 `j`: Twist about the second octant 120 degrees <br>
 `k`: Twist about the third octant 120 degrees <br>
 `l`: Twist about the fourth octant 120 degrees <br>

 Inverse twists are provided for convenience.
-These are located directly above the previous key row `y`: Inverse of h <br>
+These are located directly above the previous key row:<br>
+`y`: Inverse of h <br>
 `u`: Inverse of j <br>
 `i`: Inverse of k <br>
 `o`: Inverse of l <br>

 ## Future Ideas